-This Memorandum Circular shall be known and cited as the Philippine Financial Reporting Framework for Cooperatives as Amended.
+This Draft shall be known and cited as the Philippine Financial Reporting Standards for Cooperatives (PFRSC).

 Section 2.
 Statement of Policy

 It is hereby declared a policy of this Authority to promote the principle of transparency and accountability in the financial reporting of cooperatives to protect the interest and welfare of their members and other stakeholders.